Fluid limit of a distributed ledger model with random delay: Model set up

+The assumption of deterministic arrival and its generalization to binomial arrival lead to tractable update rules as described by equations (\ref{kchoice_evo_F}), (\ref{kchoice_evo_L}), (\ref{kchoice_evo_Wi1}) and (\ref{kchoice_evo_Wi2}), where each RHS of the update rules has finite terms.
+In contrast, Poisson arrivals introduce an unbounded number of possible arrivals in the update rules and continuous-time dynamics, both of which complicate the analysis.

 Since a tip is either a pending tip or a free tip, we have $W(t_n)=L(t_n)-F(t_n)$ and hence knowing equations (\ref{kchoice_evo_F}), (\ref{kchoice_evo_L}), (\ref{kchoice_evo_Wi1}) and (\ref{kchoice_evo_Wi2}) is enough.
-However, for the purpose of studying the fluid limit that will be introduced in Section \ref{k_section_fl}, we propose an alternative equation to calculate $W(t_n)$.
-The set of the pending tips at $t_n$ are subset of the free tips selected as parents by Type i arrivals between $[t_n-h_i,t_n-\epsilon]$.
-Among these tips, some of them might be selected again and get attached before or at time $t_n$.
-So we need to minus the amount of pending tips that has anticipated attaching time after $t_n$ but change to pending tips that get attached before $t_n$, which is calculated by using $J_{i,j}$.
+However, for the purpose of studying the fluid limit that will be introduced in Section \ref{k_section_fl}, we introduce an alternative equation to calculate the number of pending tips, i.e., $W(t_n)$.
+Note that a pending tip must be a free tip at a prior time.
+This implies that a pending tip at $t_n$ must correspond to a free tip that is selected as a parent by a {$Type\ i$} arrival between $[t_n-h_i,t_n-\epsilon]$ for some $i$.
+Among the free tips that are selected as parents by any {$Type\ i$} arrivals between $[t_n-h_i,t_n-\epsilon]$ for some $i$, some of them might be selected again and get attached before or at time $t_n$.
+So we need to subtract the number of pending tips that have anticipated attachment time after $t_n$ but changed to pending tips with lower Type and got attached before $t_n$.
+These quantities that need to be subtracted are calculated by using $J_{i,j}$.
+To illustrate, we first give an example using $M=2$, i.e., there are two possible values of POW duration.